The content on this page is marketing communication

 4. Investment Strategy

-The Investment Manager’s ESG investment strategy is as follows:
+The funds’ ESG investment strategy is as follows:

-The Investment Manager is required to communicate all potential investments to the Investment Manager's ESG team for approval.
-The Investment Manager's ESG team will conduct a screening process (negative screening) to check whether potential investments fall under the exclusion criteria of the Investment Manager’s sustainable investment policy (entity level) which aligns with the broader Storebrand Asset Management Sustainable Investment Policy at group level.
-If the exclusion criteria (at entity level and at group level) apply to an investment ,the Sub-Fund may not invest in the company and the potential investment will be rejected during the screening phase.
-Moreover, the Sub-Fund’s investments are subject to quarterly screening controls to ensure their continued alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights and that they do not fall under the Investment Manager’s exclusion criteria.
+The Investment Manager is required to communicate all potential investments to the Investment Manager's R&O Team for approval.
+The Investment Manager's R&O Team will conduct a screening process (negative screening) to check whether potential investments fall under the exclusion criteria of the Storebrand Sustainable Investment Policy.
+If the exclusion criteria apply to an investment, the fund may not invest in the company, and the potential investment will be rejected during the screening phase.
+Moreover, the fund’s investments are subject to quarterly screening controls to ensure their continued alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights and that they do not fall under the Investment Manager’s exclusion criteria.

-Second, the Investment Manager’s ESG team with support from the portfolio manager is required to draw up a dedicated ESG factsheet for the potential investment, identifying material ESG and PAI information and presenting potential efforts on how to manage ESG and PAI associated risks – or undervalued opportunities – through active ownership or other investment-related actions.
+Second, the Investment Manager’s R&O Team with support from the portfolio manager is required to draw up a dedicated ESG factsheet for the potential investment, identifying material ESG and PAI information and presenting potential efforts on how to manage ESG and PAI associated risks – or undervalued opportunities – through active ownership or other investment-related actions.
 Here, contextual and relevant ESG factors are tied to the investment thesis.
 The degree of ESG risk of each investment is assessed using a traffic light model, where short-term results and the extent of engagement increases in step change with the level of risk.
-To avoid conflicts of interest, it is the task of the ESG team to determine the traffic light assessment of a potential investment.
-In response to this, the portfolio manager, in collaboration with the ESG team, must articulate a clear plan for environmental and social risk mitigation.
+To avoid conflicts of interest, it is the task of the R&O Team to determine the traffic light assessment of a potential investment.
+In response to this, the portfolio manager, in collaboration with the R&O Team, must articulate a clear plan for environmental and social risk mitigation.
 The portfolio manager must also specify the financial considerations that have been made on the back of the ESG profile of the investment in question.
 Investments with ESG risks that fail to be mitigated following escalation strategies, will be excluded as this will be deemed a thesis violation.

-The Investment Manager is a signatory to the UN PRI and commits to invest according to its principles.
-SKAGEN's Sustainable Investment Policy also makes specific reference to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+Storebrand is a signatory to the UN PRI and commits to invest according to its principles.
+Storebrand's Sustainable Investment Policy also makes specific reference to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 Systematic breaches of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights that are not addressed by a potential investment will constitute a breach of good governance practice.
 Amongst other things, we assess sound management structures, employee relations, remuneration of staff and tax compliance, allocating breach flags as needed in the products' quarterly portfolio screenings which are carried out according to the UN Guiding Principles on Business and Human Rights.
-Potential breach flags will lead to further investigation by the ESG team and the respective portfolio manager.
-Compliance with global norms is embedded in SKAGEN's exclusion criteria, and breaches will be evaluated to determine potential exclusion of the company in question.
+Potential breach flags will lead to further investigation by the R&O Team and the respective portfolio manager.
+Compliance with global norms is embedded in Storebrand’s exclusion criteria, and breaches will be evaluated to determine potential exclusion of the company in question.

 5. Proportion of Investments